l4time/html-scraper/README.md

 Replace `:url` with the URL you want to scrape, encoded properly.

+### Query Parameters

+- `usePuppeteer`: Set to `true` to use Puppeteer for JavaScript-rendered content.
+Default is `false`.

 ### Examples

-1. Scrape a website and get a plain text response:
+1. Scrape a website using the default method and get a plain text response:
    ```
    curl http://localhost:3000/https://www.example.com
    ```

-2. Scrape a website and get a JSON response:
+2. Scrape a website using Puppeteer and get a JSON response:
    ```
-   curl -H "Accept: application/json" http://localhost:3000/https://www.example.com
+   curl -H "Accept: application/json" "http://localhost:3000/https://www.example.com?usePuppeteer=true"
    ```

 ### Response Format